 How do we launch the boat

 In general, we avoid launching the boat where the waves are more than half a metre.
-It just becomes too hard trying to control the boat, and the risk of someone getting hurt goes up dramatically.
+It just becomes too hard trying to control it all, and the risk of someone getting hurt goes up dramatically.
 Water easily gets over the back of the boat and it just becomes a nightmare you don’t want to be a part of.

 For the most part, in calm conditions where the water drops off relatively fast, we just back up enough until the wheels of the 4WD are touching where the water rolls in, and push the boat off.
 As it sits very high on the trailer, often it drops down a lot before floating away, and often water goes over the back, but the bilge pump soon takes care of it.
 Alternatively, we unhook the winch rope and reverse back before jarring the brakes on, which sends the boat off the trailer by itself.